petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 az role assignment list --assignee <identity_client_id_or_principal_id>
 ```

-Assign the require role.
+Assign the required role.
 If necessary, create your role with the required permissions.

 For more information about configuring permissions, see [Configure VM Image Builder permissions by using the Azure CLI](image-builder-permissions-cli.md) or [Configure VM Image Builder permissions by using PowerShell](image-builder-permissions-powershell.md).